Posts Tagged ‘design’

 Conclusion

 I am not a name badge guru, just someone who needs event name badges and has opinions.
 As usual, I hope to learn more about what I don’t know from you, my dear readers.
 What have I missed?
 Do you agree with my preferences?
-And what can you add to improve our collective knowledge of this simple but important part of every conference?
+Finally, what can you add to improve our collective knowledge of this simple but important part of every conference?

 Image attribution for SXSW photo.

-Pecha Kucha, not Ashton Kutcher
+Include Pecha Kucha, not Ashton Kutcher, at your next conference!

-Instead of going after celebrities to present at your next conference, highlight some stars amongst your attendees with a Pecha Kucha session!
+Instead of going after celebrities to present at your next conference, highlight some stars amongst your attendees with a Pecha Kucha session.

-Oh, you have a question?
+Oh, you have a question.
 You want to know how to pronounce Pecha Kucha?
 Don’t be embarrassed, everybody asks.
 Just watch this short YouTube video:

-It’s pretty easy to set up a Pecha Kucha session.
-Before the conference, you’ll need to explain the format to your attendees, promote the session, solicit presenters, and send them a presentation template.
 Have them send their presentations to you before the session.
-On the day, you’ll need an appropriately sized location with presentation-friendly lighting, a wireless mike and sound system, a schedule, and a screen, projector and laptop running PowerPoint or Keynote.
+On the day, you’ll need an appropriately sized location with presentation-friendly lighting, a wireless mike and sound system, a schedule, and a screen, projector, and laptop running PowerPoint or Keynote.
 Add an MC and a staffer for the laptop and you’re ready to go!

 I’m a big fan of Pecha Kucha as a way for people to connect and learn in a fun, fast-paced environment.
 I’ve just signed a contract to run Brattleboro Pecha Kucha Night, and we’re working on holding a Pecha Kucha session at Event Camp Twin Cities this fall.